phatsanphonna/pscp-lab/README.md

-# Problem Solving and Computer Programming Lab
+# School of IT, KMITL - Hell Lab of Problem Solving and Computer Programming with Python (1/2565)
-Problem Solving and Computer Programming (PSCP/PSIT) code.
+Code of Problem Solving and Computer Programming (PSCP/PSIT).

 ## Prefix and Suffix
 #### wk{x}